 According to the IMF, putting Q2 GDP figures on a comparable scale for G20 nations, India’s economy was hit the hardest by the pandemic on a quarter-on-quarter seasonally-adjusted basis.
 High-frequency data suggests the economy likely bottomed out in Q2 and is gaining some momentum, but remains well below its pre-pandemic levels.
 In the week ending 6 September, data stemming from electricity use, port volume, traffic congestion and air pollution all pointed to improved economic activity compared to the week prior.

-Commenting on the outlook, Valentin Tataru, economist at ING Bucharest, noted:
+Commenting on India’s GDP outlook, Prakash Sakpal a senior economist at ING, noted: